-- Delicious wild cardo mushrooms
+- Delicious wild cardo mushrooms (wild oyster mushrooms)

-- Sautéed in extra virgin olive oil
+- Sautéed in olive oil

 - Healthy and flavorful